Dying Light: The Following: Plot

+Development and release

-DevelopmentThe Following was developed by Techland and published by Warner Bros.
+The Following was developed by Techland and published by Warner Bros.
 Interactive Entertainment.
-According to lead designer Maciej Binkowski, the team decided to implement a dune buggy into The Following as they felt that it was a "fantasy" of the zombie genre, and they missed the opportunity when developing the base game.
-The process of implementing them was described as "hard", as they must ensure that the new system must work functionally with other gameplay mechanics, most notably the parkour system.
-The development team looked at players' feedback and requests regarding the first Dying Light, and decided to add the most demanded features, including a new story and new firearms, to the game.
-The new campaign lasts for at least ten hours, and centers around the theme "mystery".
-Gameplay elements from The Following were originally part of the core Dying Light game, but were later left behind as the core game was becoming too large for the team to handle.
-According to Binkowski, the development of the game continued after the release of the first game, and numerous improvements were made to the parkour system, animation, artificial intelligence and graphics.
+Gameplay elements from The Following were originally part of the core Dying Light game but were later abandoned as the core game was becoming too large for the team to handle.
+According to lead designer Maciej Binkowski, the development of the game continued after the release of the first game, and numerous gameplay, audio, and graphical improvements were made.
+According to Binkowski, the team decided to implement a dune buggy into The Following as they felt that it was a "fantasy" of the zombie genre, and they missed the opportunity when developing the base game.
+The process of implementing them was described as difficult, as they had to ensure that the new system works functionally with other gameplay mechanics, most notably the parkour system.
+To achieve this, Techland completely revamped the artificial intelligence and behaviors of enemies to accommodate the fast-moving nature of gameplay.
+The development team also looked at players' feedback and requests regarding the first Dying Light and decided to add the most demanded features, including a new story and new firearms, to the game.
+The new campaign lasts for at least ten hours and centers around the theme "mystery".
+The team was inspired by The X-Files and Twin Peaks, and worked to ensure the story had a different mood when compared with the main game.

 In May 2015, it was announced that the development of another Techland video game, Hellraid, had been put on hold so as to allow the studio to allocate resources and time to concentrate on the development of the Dying Light franchise.
-The game was teased by Techland on July 23, 2015, before being officially announced a week later.
-To reflect the increased scope and scale of the expansion, Techland raised the game's price on November 25, 2015.
-Although the game can be bought separately, it was included in Dying Light: The Following – Enhanced Edition, which bundles The Following with the base game and its downloadable content, except for three DLCs: Harran Ranger Bundle, Gun Psycho Bundle and Volatile Hunter Bundle.
+The Following was announced by Techland in July 2015.
+To reflect the increased scope and scale of the expansion, Techland raised the game's price on 25 November 2015.
+It was included in Dying Light: The Following – Enhanced Edition, which bundles The Following with the base game and its downloadable content, except for three DLCs: Harran Ranger Bundle, Gun Psycho Bundle, and Volatile Hunter Bundle.
 Players of the original game can upgrade to the Enhanced Edition for free.
 The Following is also free for players who have purchased the base game's Season Pass.
-The Enhanced Edition were released on February 9, 2016.
+The Enhanced Edition was released on 9 February 2016 for Linux, Windows, PlayStation 4 and Xbox One.
+In March 2016, Techland announced that they would be collaborating with Psyonix for crossover content.
+Players who owned Dying Light can unlock unique cosmetic items based on Rocket League, while players of Rocket League can customize their vehicles with items based on The Following.
+It was released for Nintendo Switch on October 19, 2021 as part of Dying Light: Platinum Edition, and PlayStation 5 and Xbox Series X and Series S on June 9, 2022 as part of Dying Light: Definitive Edition.

+Reception

-ReceptionDying Light: The Following received "generally favorable reviews" from critics, according to review aggregator Metacritic.
+Dying Light: The Following received "generally favorable reviews" from critics, according to review aggregator Metacritic.